GoBlog

 Biological Science Classes in High School

-My interest in biology/medicine initially stemmed from my anatomy and physiology course in high school.
+My interest in biology/medicine initially stemmed from my Anatomy and Physiology course in high school.
 I vividly remember the smell of formaldehyde during our two-week cat dissection.
-While many of my classmates became nauseous due to the stench, I actually enjoyed the scent.
-This may have been me associating the smell with the fact that I could cut into a cat cadaver, but nevertheless, I thoroughly enjoyed this experience enough to want to major in Molecular Biology while at UC Berkeley.
-Before I dive into my time at UC Berkeley, I’d like to take some time to share all I did in high school.
+While many of my classmates became nauseous due to the stench, I actually enjoyed it!
+To me, formaldehyde smelled like bravery as I boldly cut into a cat cadaver and eagerly learned everything I could about its organs, inspiring me to major in Molecular Biology at UC Berkeley.

 What should a High School Student Interested in Biology do?